connorswitala/digital-filtering/README.md

 ## How the code works:

 As previously stated, this library uses digital filtering to simulate inflow turbulence.
-By inputting everything necessary, it creates turbulence mostly within the specified boundary layer height, d_i.
+By inputting everything necessary, it creates turbulence mostly within the specified inflow boundary layer height, d_i.
 Calling the constructor initializes a number of variables that are used everytime the filtering process is called.
-If first reads in the velocity fluctuation rms data (currently using Zhang, Duan, and Choudhari's .dat files of which our first case if the M6Tw025 run) in order to form the Reynolds-stress tensor that is used for scaling the filtered data.
+It first reads in the velocity fluctuation rms data (currently using Zhang, Duan, and Choudhari's .dat files of which our first case if the M6Tw025 run) in order to form the Reynolds-stress tensor that is used for scaling the filtered data.
+The constructor also calculates the filter half-width and convolution coefficients.
+These values stay the same forever, so they do not need to be recalculated after the initialization.

 After reading this and setting the number of points in the y-direction for filtering equal to the number of velocity flucation data points read in from the file, the constructor creates a number of data structures of size Ny * Nz (all cells in spanwise direction are filtered).
 Somehow, the grid is then read and vertices / cell width and heights are stored in vectors.
 Note, all vectors are 1D flattened array of size Ny * Nz.

-After this, the filtered coeffecient and half-widths are calculated.
-These values stay the same forever, so they do not need to be recalculated after the initialization.
 Six different vectors of convolution coefficients 'b' are created.
 2 for each velocity.
 Each velocity gets one filter width and vector of filter coefficients for each filter direction, y and z.
 The white noise generation fills in random values with 0 mean and a variance of 1.
 It then filters these for u', v', w' in the y-direction first with r*(k) = sum_(j = -N) ^ (N) b_j *  r_(k + j) for all of the cells, where 'k' denotes cell number.
 It then sweeps in the z-direction using v(k) = sum_(j = -N) ^ (N) b_j *
 r*_(k + j).
 The random data is now filtered.

 Once the data is filtered, the data needs to be correlated and scaled.
 It first correlates the fluctuations with the fluctuations from the last time step.
 Then it scales these fluctuations using values from the RST.
-Finally, the temperature and density fluctuations are found using these velocity fluctuations.
+Finally, the temperature and density fluctuations are found using these velocity fluctuations using the Strong Reynolds Analogy.